Pope Francis in Canada: Penitential pilgrimage ends in Iqaluit, Nunavut, amid criticism

 Many Indigenous people said they were moved by the long-sought visit — particularly given the 85-year-old’s frailty and immobility.
 They said his willingness to say “I’m sorry” on Indigenous land was a crucial first step toward healing.
 But as the week proceeded, he faced criticism from Indigenous leaders, who said were still waiting for him to apologize for the Catholic Church as an institution.

-“[The apology] fell short,” RoseAnne Archibald, the national chief of the Assembly of First Nations, said in a television interview this week after the pope’s appearance in Maskwacîs, Alberta.
+“[The apology] fell short,” RoseAnne Archibald, the national chief of the Assembly of First Nations, said in a television interview this week following the pope’s appearance in Maskwacîs, Alberta.
 She was one of the Indigenous leaders who greeted Francis when he arrived in the country on Sunday.

 Francis apologized personally for the “evil committed by so many Christians” but not for the church as a whole.
-Nor did he speak about the aspects of the institution that might have allowed it to further a Canadian government policy that the country’s Truth and Reconciliation Commission said amounted to a cultural genocide.
+Nor did he speak regarding the aspects of the institution that might have allowed it to further a Canadian government policy that the country’s Truth and Reconciliation Commission said amounted to a cultural genocide.

 For most of the 19th and 20th centuries, Indigenous children were forcibly removed from their families to be placed in residential schools often hundreds of miles from their communities.
 They were forbidden from speaking their native languages or practicing their cultural traditions, and in many cases, were physically and sexually abused.